frank-123/KNIME-BigData-RaspberryPi-AWS/README.md

 ```

 To start the job server just type `cd /opt/spark-jobserver;./server_start.sh`
 Please make sure that you start the server in its local directory (already inlcuded in the command line above), otherwise KNIME is not able to create a Spark context and throws an error message like *Cannot find the script manager_start.sh*.
+This is not the preferred way to start the *Spark Jobserver* (see official documentation on KNIME webpage), but it works for our example.

 To stop the server: `./server_stop.sh`